mikker/passwordless/README.md

 ### Generating tokens

-By default Passwordless generates tokens using Rails' `SecureRandom.urlsafe_base64` but you can change that by setting `Passwordless.token_generator` to something else that responds to `call(session)` eg.:
+By default Passwordless generates tokens using `SecureRandom.urlsafe_base64` but you can change that by setting `Passwordless.token_generator` to something else that responds to `call(session)` eg.:

 ```ruby
 Passwordless.token_generator = -> (session) {